scality/cloudserver/docs/DOCKER.rst

 LISTEN\_ADDR
 ^^^^^^^^^^^^

-This variable instructs the S3 server, and its data and metadata components to listen on the specified address.
+This variable instructs the Zenko CloudServer, and its data and metadata components to listen on the specified address.
 This allows starting the data or metadata servers as standalone services, for example.

 .. code:: shell